Abstaining Around THEM – Abstaining Through Peer Pressure

 You should know

-Breaking the social trigger
+Breaking the social trigger – Abstaining around peer pressure!

 I hope you had as much fun reading this, as I did writing it.
-Writing this article reminded me of the shift in power that I experienced, once I discovered and begun applying this philosophy to my life – not just in my recovery from addiction but in life in general.
+Writing this article reminded me of the power shift that I experienced, once I discovered and begun applying this philosophy to my life – not just in my recovery from addiction but in life in general.

 “Choose not to be harmed and you won’t feel harmed.
 Don’t feel harmed and you haven’t been” Marcus Aurelius’